-Recipe: Ruth Pretty’s Grilled Haloumi, Spiced Zucchini, Eggplant & Red Pepper Salad with Cashew & Tomato Cream
+Recipe: Ruth Pretty’s Grilled Haloumi, Spiced Courgette, Eggplant & Red Pepper Salad with Cashew & Tomato Cream

 This Mediterranean-inspired salad is packed with barbecued flavour.